G. de P. — I am now ready to answer questions.

 Do you know that the physical bodies of the mammalian beasts are today more highly evolved in specific directions than the human body is?
 That is a fact.
 They are more specifically evolved, but nevertheless not superior to the human body.
 Evolution of a body does not necessarily mean general superiority.
 Evolution means bringing out what is latent within the evolving entity, whether that evolving entity be god, man, or beast.
 Consequently, when I say that the mammalian beasts are more fully evolved specifically than the human body is, I mean that they have gone farther in their own lines of physical evolution — they are more specifically evolved.

-For instance, consider the long fan-like ears of the elephant and its long proboscis-nose, the marvelous tail-fin of the fish, and the wing of the bat.
-The bat, although not a bird but a mammalian beast, is perhaps the most perfect flyer on earth.
+For instance, consider the long fan-like ears of the elephant and its long proboscis-nose, and the wing of the bat.
+The bat is perhaps the most perfect flyer on earth.
 Its flight is the swiftest for its kind, and the most silent, the most efficient, and yet it is not a bird.
 Take again the whale: here is a case of intense and far-advanced specific evolutionary growth.
-The whale is not a fish although it looks like one.
-It is a mammal, yet it lives in water just like a fish.

 All this means also that the human body today is the most primitive mammal on earth.
 That also is a fact.
 This entire body of teaching I tried to bring out clearly in those lectures which I gave in the Temple at Point Loma in 1927, and which have recently been collected and printed as the book, Theosophy and Modern Science.
-[Reprinted in 1941 under the title Man in Evolution.]
+[Condensed and republished as Man in Evolution, 3rd Revised Edition, 2016]

 This is a long answer to your question, but I hope that it is at least fairly clear.
 Do you understand?